xobserve/xo/Readme.md

 ### Chatting now!
 Open your browser and accsess http://localhost:8080 in two seperate pages,in one page input username A,in other page input username B, then you can start chatting!

-### Tips
-You can refresh page of user A, then use B sending several messages, go back to page A and input username A, and see what happens:
-A will get all the history messages and all the unread messages.

 Now Status
 ------------